The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Departure train stations: You can depart to Milan from two stations, Rome Termini or Rome Tiburtina.
 While Rome Termini is right in the city center, Rome Tiburtina is located farther north.
 To reach the former, it is easiest to take the local metro to the Termini stop, while to get to the latter, you can take bus line 548.
 It's best to always arrive at least 30 minutes before your departure time.
 Before boarding, you can purchase some food or relax in a seating area.

 Arrival train stations: Your train from Rome will take you to Milan Centrale.
 You can find this station in the northeastern part of the city, and it is best reached by getting off at the Caiazzo metro station.
 Milan Centrale is filled with a variety of shops and has free Wi-Fi for travelers.

 One of the best ways to find cheap tickets from Rome to Milan is to choose a slower journey that has at least one transfer.
 Being flexible on dates and times is another good tactic for finding low-cost fares.
 If you make sure to book ahead of time, you can also find more affordable trips.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-When taking the train to Milan from Rome, you can choose to depart from train stations like Roma Termini, Roma Tiburtina and Roma Ostiense.
-Your journey can end in train stations such as Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+When departing from Rome, you have various train station options to start your route from including Roma Termini, Roma Tiburtina and Roma Ostiense.
+When arriving in Milan, you can end your journey in train stations like Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.

-The most popular departure train station with passengers for this trip, called Roma Termini, is located 0 mile (s) / 0 km from the city center of Rome.
+The most popular departure train station with passengers for this route, called Roma Termini, is located 1 mile (s) / 1 km from the city center of Rome.